cal-dortiz/UCB_W207_Applied-_Machine_Learning/Final_Project/README.md

 ## Findings
 * The KNN model performed worst, which is likely a result of the high dimensionality of the data once the categorical variables had been encoded.
-On the other hand, the random forest model performed remarkably well, which may relate to its adeptness at dealing with large numbers of features.
+On the other hand, the random forest model performed reasonably well, which may relate to its adeptness at dealing with large numbers of features.
 * Three of the "linear regression" models - Elasticnet, Ridge, and OLS multiple regression - all performed very similarly.
 * The strongest performance, however, was the ensemble method, and this was particularly the case when the Adaboost regression was omitted from its calculation.

 ## Required Technologies